Hitechcomputergeek/CasperReverse/writeup.md

 1614 | getMD5Hash
 169e | getPackageName

 The first entry definitely looks like some sort of key, maybe this is what is returned by `getSecretKey`.
-The second entry seems to be a format string for `printf` or `sprintf` (since it's unlikely this is printing to a console.
+The second entry seems to be a format string for `printf` or `sprintf` (since it's unlikely this is printing to a console).
 The last 3 entries are results of the JNI integration: `CryptoUtil` is a class in casper and `getMD5Hash` is one of its methods, `getPackageName` is an Android method which simply returns the name of the package of the APK.

 So now with some possible leads from `strings` we can start in on the decompile.
 There are several great tools that could be used to decompile this, but by far the most powerful is [IDA](https://www.hex-rays.com/index.shtml).
 The license for IDA runs about $500, but Hex-Rays offers a very full featured [freeware version](https://www.hex-rays.com/products/ida/support/download_freeware.shtml) and a [demo version](https://www.hex-rays.com/products/ida/support/download_demo.shtml).
 Either free download will be sufficient for decompiling this library.

-##getSecretKey
+## getSecretKey
 Here is the disassembly of [`getSecretKey`](https://github.com/casperreverser/CasperReverse/blob/master/disassembly.asm#L2)

 Opening `libsecurity.so` in IDA presents us with a somewhat intimidating interface, but with a little use it becomes pretty intuitive.
 In the Functions window it lists several standard library functions, several unnamed subroutines, and 2 functions with very familiar names `Java_io_casper_android_security_Security_getSecretKey` and `Java_io_casper_io_android_security_Security_getVerificationToken`.
 Double-clicking on one of these will navigate us to it within the decompiled view.
 You can find the full decompiled program [here](https://www.github.com/casperreverser/CasperReverse/disassembly.asm) if you want to follow along.